Borhyaena: Description

 Borhyaena was a predator and had a large head and a long, powerful neck similar to living hyenas.
-Its legs were cursorial, albeit less specialized than those of wolves or the marsupial thylacine.
+Its legs were adapted to cursoriality, albeit less specialized than those of wolves or the thylacine.
 The most complete specimen is estimated to have weighted 23 kg and stood 50 cm at the shoulders.
+One study suggested that Borhyaena may have been even larger, weighing 36.42 kg.